niklaas/port-builder/Readme.md

      stores the compiled packages.
 Later you will access these packages from there.

-   - `ssh_key` is the *private* part of your insecure keyfile i.e., in this case it would be `~/.ssh/insecure-keyfile`.
+   - `ssh_key` is the *private* part of your insecure keyfile i.e., in the case above it would be `~/.ssh/insecure-keyfile`.
 Terraform will upload its public part to AWS and associate it with the build machine.

    - `build_trees`, `build_jails`, and `build_sets` are special as they
      need the most time configuring.
 Here you start deciding how and which